PixelBeardAgency/gantt-view/README.md

 ![Gantt Example](/assets/example.png)

-All that is required is a `GanttDataController` and a `GanttChart` widget.
-The `GanttDataController` is responsible for providing the data to the `GanttChart` and the `GanttChart` is responsible for displaying the data.
+All that is required is a `GanttChart<T>` widget with a `List<GridRow>` passed in.
+The `List<GridRow>` is a list of `<ActivityGridRow>` and `TaskGridRow`, an example of how to construct is in `example\lib\main.dart`.

 There are basic theming options available for customising the look and feel of the `GanttChart`, such as changing how rows look, and if headers should be displayed.

+ActivityGridRow and TaskGridRow are the two types of rows that can be displayed in the GanttChart.
+ActivityGridRow is a row that displays a header for a group of tasks, and TaskGridRow is a row that displays a task.
+To customise the look of the rows, a `GanttRowStyle` can be provided to the `GanttChart` widget.
+The `GanttRowStyle` has 2 fields, `activityLabelBuilder` and `taskLabelBuilder`, which are used to customise the look of the `ActivityGridRow` and `TaskGridRow` respectively.

+Other customisation options include the ability to change the color of the grid lines, the color of the weekend columns, and the color of the highlighted dates.
+The `GanttChart` also has the ability to display a tooltip when a task is hovered over, or tapped on.

 ```dart
 GanttChart(